tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 Patch expressions define a set of record level field operations to be applied to a target record in order to transform a targetted record.
 Patch allows fields to be: inserted where there was no field before; removed where there was a field before; updated where there was a field before; or inserted or updated regardless of whether or not there was a field before.
 Patch also allows field level merge operations on records or for the targetted document itself to be merged.
 Merge operations in patch are syntax sugar in that they are both based on the merge operation.

-Patch follows the semantics of [RFC 6902](https://tools.ietf.org/html/rfc6902) with the explicit exclusion of the `copy` and `move` operations and with the addition of an `upsert` operation the variant supported by `tremor-script`
+Patch follows the semantics of [RFC 6902](https://tools.ietf.org/html/rfc6902) with the addition of an `upsert` and `default` operation.

+- `upsert "key" => "value"` - functions as a update or insert (replacing an existing value or creating a new one).
+- `default "key" => "value` - functions as a default for a key, inserting `"value"` only if `"key"` isn't present.
+- `default => {"nested": "template"}` - functions as a default template, recursively filling the given keys with values if not present.

 | Example                               | Expression                               | Result                      | Explanation                                               |
 | ------------------------------------- | ---------------------------------------- | --------------------------- | --------------------------------------------------------- |